 - Expand brand awareness by including a “Like Us” or “Follow Us” button in your emails.
 The recipients connections will also be exposed to your brand.

-Aligning email and social media efforts can yield noteworthy benefits: from deeper customer engagement and increased reach to improved email campaign relevance and better ROI.demand marketing, Email, email marketing, email marketing strategy, Marketing, Social Media, Social Media, social networks, Web 2.0
+Aligning email and social media efforts can yield noteworthy benefits: from deeper customer engagement and increased reach to improved email campaign relevance and better ROI.Tags: demand marketing, Email, email marketing, email marketing strategy, Marketing, Social Media, Social Media, social networks, Web 2.0